Answerability for regulated training

 Built for maritime, offshore, industrial safety, aviation, certification, and compliance-heavy professional education.

 The site answers the buyer.
-The backend shows your team the demand.
+The memo shows your team what they were trying to decide.

 Week 14

-Illustrative backend view.
+Illustrative weekly memo view.
 Built from submitted questions, clicked routes, unanswered searches and review status.
 No keystroke capture or third-party ad tracking.

 Your prospects ask in questions.
 Your site answers in categories.